-The unfunded actuarial accrued liability (UAAL) as of June 30, 2016 was \$7.615 billion based on the actuarial value of assets, and it decreased to \$6.538 billion this year.
-As a result, the System's funded ratio-actuarial value of assets divided by the actuarial accrued liability-increased from 65.7% to 70.4% as of June 30, 2017.
-If measured on the market value of assets, the funded ratio would decrease slightly to 70.1%.
-The increase from last year was due to several factors including the impact of an assumption change effective with this valuation, liability gains resulting largely from salaries increasing more slowly than assumed and more terminations than expected, as well as the asset gain mentioned earlier.
+The unfunded actuarial accrued liability (UAAL) as of June 30, 2017 was \$6.538 billion based on the actuarial value of assets and it decreased to \$6.129 billion this year.
+As a result, the System's funded ratio-actuarial value of assets divided by the actuarial accrued liability-increased from 70.4% to 72.9% as of June 30, 2018.
+If measured on the market value of assets, the funded ratio would increase slightly to 73.5%.
+The increase from last year was due to several factors including liability gains resulting largely from salaries increasing more slowly than assumed and more terminations than expected, as well as the asset gain mentioned earlier.